 In this section, we will be adding another level of complexity to enable you to build even more interesting and relevant Automations.
 You achieve this by adding Triggers.
-So far you've only used the Trigger "Always" so we will now learn what else is possible.
+So far you've only used the Trigger "Always" but we will now learn what else is possible.

 ✸ We introduced Triggers in section 1.2 of chapter 2 and gave a more detailed tutorial in section 3.3 of the same chapter.
-If you're not feeling comfortable about building Triggers yet, we suggest you go back to these two sections and review them before continuing with this chapter.
+If you're not feeling comfortable with building Triggers yet, we suggest you go back to these two sections and review them before continuing with this chapter.

 As you will learn, Triggers are central for most automation and integration processes.
 You will need to carefully define what you want to achieve and the central element is finding out how to build the Triggers to get there.

 We'll start with an easy example before diving into more complex topics.

 Our use case

 We will take our previous example of sending an email for every inbound call.
 However, instead of sending an email for every inbound call, we only want to send an email if the call comes from your own mobile phone.